9 A.M. Ceremony

 The College of Graduate Studies and Adult Learning was established in fall 2009 following 50 years of graduate program offerings.
 Today, Millersville offers more than 50 graduate degree and certification programs, and three doctoral programs that serve the needs of adult learners in our community and beyond.

-University College was established at the beginning of the 2022-2023 academic year and is comprised of Academic Advisement and Student Development, the Center for Public Scholarship and Social Change, the Center for Civic Responsibility and Leadership, Experiential Learning and Career Management (ELCM), the Francine G. McNairy Library and Learning Forum, Integrated Studies, Multidisciplinary Studies, the Office of Learning Services, Starfish, Success Coaching, the University Honors College and the Writing Center.
+University College was established at the beginning of the 2022-2023 academic year and is comprised of Exploratory Studies and Student Development, the Center for Public Scholarship and Social Change, the Center for Civic Responsibility and Leadership, The Career Center, the Vilas A. Prabhu Center for Academic Excellence, the Francine G. McNairy Library and Learning Forum, Integrated Studies, Multidisciplinary Studies, the Office of Learning Services, Starfish, Success Coaching, the University Honors College, and the Writing Center.

 The University’s curriculum is continuously studied and adjusted to allow for the development of programs to meet the needs of students.
 Millersville University’s Multidisciplinary Studies (MDST) major is an innovative and flexible program of study that allows students to tailor studies to meet their academic strengths and career goals with careful advisement.